abhinavssram/CPP_Project/READMe.txt

 - For the implementation purpose " Adjacency matrix " data structure has been used.
 - To traverse the matrix it takes O(n^2) where n is number of rows and column.
 - Overall time complexity would be O(E*V^3) where V is total vertices & E is total number of edges.

-### Testing and running the code

-- To test the code click on this link (https://www.onlinegdb.com/online_c++_compiler)
-- Then click the icon that is left side of run button in top left corner of the editor and create two new files named " input.txt " and " output.txt " (with the exact letter case)
-- Then you can see the two files are created that are present beside the main.cpp file icon.
-- Click on main.cpp
-- Delete the existing code, then copy and paste the code of BaseballElimininator.cpp (which is included in zip file).
-- go to input.txt , type the input with appropriate spacing as shown below 4
-	Atlanta         83  71  8  0  1  6  1
-	Philadelphia    80  79  3  1  0  0  2
-	New_York        78  78  6  6  0  0  0
-	Montreal        77  82  3  1  2  0  0
-- click run button.
-In the console you can see the process has been completed.
-- Then go to output.txt where the output is printed.

-Abhinav sai sriram s
-2017MT10723